 You loved our blended instruction workshops and free introductory virtual learning workshops.
 Join us for a new series of in-depth national workshops on innovative practices for teaching students in a virtual setting.
 During each three-session workshop series, get hands-on with tech tools that help you adapt and modify your curriculum, lessons or assessments to embed proven instructional practices that promote engagement and achievement.

 Need to Know

-Dates and Times: Each workshop meets three times – see the table above.
-Each workshop session is 2.5 hours plus an additional 30 minutes for peer collaboration or one-on-one support from SREB staff.
+- Dates and Times: Workshop sessions last 2.5 hours plus an additional 30 minutes for peer collaboration or one-on-one support from SREB staff.

 Gain concrete tips and tools for supporting virtual instruction of career and technical education content.
 Explore best practices for building students’ technical, academic and employability skills — online or off.
 We’ll challenge you to deliver your content in engaging ways!

 - Session 1: CTE in a Blended Instructional World.
 Explore online learning tools for facilitating hands-on labs in socially distanced or off-campus settings.
 Partner with peers to brainstorm instructional strategies that engage CTE students.